 The TIN number and other frequently-needed OSU information are available at the following site.
-Be aware that this information changes frequently, so it is a good idea to bookmark this page rather than printing the information. http://oregonstate.edu/research/osp/proposal-cover-page-application-information
+Be aware that this information changes frequently, so it is recommended to bookmark this page rather than printing the information. http://oregonstate.edu/research/osp/proposal-cover-page-application-information

 What does Sponsored Programs need to sign my NIH Grant Progress Report?

-Sponsored Programs needs a copy of all information being sent to NIH, a completed Proposal Transmittal Form and the original PHS cover sheet for signature.
+Sponsored Programs needs a copy of all information being sent to NIH, a completed Cayuse proposal and the original PHS cover sheet for signature.

 I am new to the proposal process and need to know what Sponsored Programs needs to review and sign my proposal.

 Sponsored Programs needs to approve proposals through Cayuse.
 Cayuse requires a project narrative and budget.
-In addition, any other forms being submitted to the sponsor must be submitted to Sponsored Programs for approval.
+In addition, any other forms being submitted to the sponsor must be attached to the Cayuse proposal for approval by Sponsored Programs.

 What is the turn-around time for proposals?